CumulusNetworks/docs/content/version/cumulus-linux-37/Layer-2/Link-Layer-Discovery-Protocol/_index.md

   ...
 ```

-The following example shows `lldpctl show neighbors` command output when the VLAN (dot1) TLV option is enabled:
+The following example shows the `lldpctl show neighbors` command output when the VLAN (dot1) TLV option is enabled:

 ```
 cumulus@switch:~$ sudo lldpctl show neighbors